python/devguide/parser.rst

 As described previously in the :ref:`how PEG parsers work section
 <how-peg-parsers-work>`, PEG parsers doesn't have a defined concept of where
-errors happened in the grammar, because if a rule fails that doesn't imply a parsing failure like in context free grammars.
-This means that some heuristic has to be used to report generic errors unless something is explicitly declared as an error in there grammar.
+errors happened in the grammar, because a rule failure doesn't imply a parsing failure like in context free grammars.
+This means that some heuristic has to be used to report generic errors unless something is explicitly declared as an error in the grammar.

 To report generic syntax errors, pegen uses a common heuristic in PEG parsers: the location of *generic* syntax errors is reported in the furthest token that